seankerr/rust-http-box/examples/http1_intro.md

 to the zero-copy philosophy, and to avoid buffering, callbacks are executed as frequent as necessary.

+Some callbacks are executed during multiple states.
+For example, `HttpHandler::on_header_name()` is called during head parsing, chunked transfer-encoded parsing, and multipart parsing.
+This is precisely why it makes sense to split up `HttpHandler` implementation by method of parsing.
+Otherwise you will be juggling too much state, and your implementation might end up resembling Chet from the movie Weird Science when Lisa turns him into a steaming pile of crap.

 # Tracking State

 Sometimes multiple states need to work together to produce a single result.
 A